Brexit delayed: British PM May requests three-month extension

 European Commission head Jean-Claude Juncker said the EU had done much to accommodate Britain and can go no further.

 “There will be no renegotiations, no new negotiations, no additional guarantees in addition to those already given,” Juncker told Germany’s Deutschlandfunk radio.
-“We have intensively moved towards Britain, there can be no more.”
+“We have intensively moved toward Britain, there can be no more.”

 Additional reporting by by Kate Holton and Alistair Smout in London and Alastair MacDonald in Brussels; Writing by by Guy Faulconbridge and Giles Elgood; Editing by Janet Lawrence